 Are you after ideas for awkward shaped gardens?
-If your plot is a tricky shape, it all comes down to optimising the use of space.
+If your plot is a tricky shape, it all comes down to optimizing the use of space.
 At first it can seem an impossible task, but with a bit of planning and a few clever enhancements you can transform your plot into one you love – odd bits and all!

 Start by making a list of some of the problems you've identified in your garden, such as poor layout or no clear footpath routes.
 If it's an awkward shape, does it appear too small or too big, or is it long and narrow?
-Maybe it lacks character and is boring visually without interesting focal points.
+Maybe it lacks character and is boring visually, without interesting focal points.
 Some gardens might be too sunny or shady making it difficult to keep plants alive.

 1. Transform your triangular plot with seating

 If you're the owner of a triangular plot, then that far corner may have you bewildered.
-In fact, perhaps your entire view from the house seems to centre around that rather severe-looking point, and you need to find a way to bring attention elsewhere.
+In fact, perhaps your entire view from the house seems to center around that rather severe-looking point, and you need to find a way to bring attention elsewhere.

 Well, as this example above shows, there are a few tricks to make it feel lighter, brighter, and actually useful.